sfrobish/onepulseentertainment/PRD.md

 ---

-## Module 3: Performers & Production
+## Epic 3: Performers & Production

 **Goal:** Ensure the right performers and production elements are identified, confirmed, and fully prepared by event day — starting as early as the lead stage.